sageserpent-open/americium/gh-pages/docs/junit5/index.md

 Americium takes a lean approach - it provides test case generation and shrinkage, but doesn't dictate your testing framework.
 However, JUnit5 is ubiquitous in the Java/Scala ecosystem, and your IDE probably has excellent support for it.

 JUnit5's `@ParameterizedTest` lets you run the same test multiple times with different arguments - sound familiar?
-Americium takes this further with:
+Americium matches this and goes further:

 - **Automatic test case generation** (no need to manually list test cases)
 - **Integrated shrinkage** (minimal failing cases)